 The district must inform you of any free or low-cost legal and other relevant services available in the area if you request the information or if you or the school district file a due process complaint.
-A list of free or low-cost legal resources is also available on MDE Select School Support > Compliance and Assistance > Special Education Hearings).
+A list of free or low-cost legal resources is also available on MDE's Special Education Hearings web page (MDE> Select School Support > Compliance and Assistance > Special Education Hearings).